Indigenous Makers’ Studio – Emerging Artists

 The Indigenous Makers’ Studio is a new NORPA initiative supporting emerging Aboriginal and Torres Strait Islander Artists originating from or residing in NSW, who have a strong desire to develop their performance practise.

-Eight artists will be selected to partake in a 2 week intensive program at NORPA in Lismore NSW in July 2019.
+Five artists have been selected to partake in a 2 week intensive program at NORPA in July 2019.

 The program will support artists to:

 - Develop and expand their skills in; physical theatre, improvisation and duo and solo building.